Fort Wayne City Utilities’ most important commitment is to the health and safety of our customers.

 Service Line Replacement as Part of Water Main Projects

-City Utilities will only replace the portion of the service line that is owned by the utility.
+City Utilities will only replace the portion of the service line owned by the utility.
 That is the section between the public water main and the curb stop or the location of the valve that turns water going to a building on or off.
 City Utilities recommends that when the utility-owned portion of the water service is replaced, the property owner should also replace the private portion of the water service line.
 However, we understand that this is not always possible.

 Recommended Flushing After Partial Lead Service Replacement